Heart Palpitations Bradycardia, Tachycardia

 Read more about abnormal heart rhythms (arrhythmias).

-You are likely to be asked about your intake of the substances mentioned above and the circumstances in which the palpitations occur.
+You are likely to be asked about your intake of the substances mentioned above and the circumstances in which the heart palpitations occur.
 Your doctor will take your pulse and blood pressure, listen to your heart and order further tests as appropriate.
-Initial investigations will include:
+Initial investigations for heart palpitations include:

 - Blood tests to check for anaemia and an overactive thyroid gland.

-- Electrocardiogram (ECG) to record the electrical activity of your heart to check whether the heart rate is regular, and of normal rate.
+- Electrocardiogram (ECG) to record the electrical impulses of your heart to check whether the heart rate is regular, and of normal rate.
 It also looks for underlying or previous heart disease.

 - In some cases you may need an ultrasound scan of the heart (an echocardiogram, or 'echo').